“ARKEN”

 goal

-Design an app for Arken that gives users the ability to view, learn, shop and deliver their favorite art pieces online.
+Design an app for Arken that gives users the ability to view, learn, shop and deliver their favourite art pieces online.

 role